Professional Landscape Architecture with Conversion MA

 We collaborate with other departments within UEL on a range of research projects.
 We work closely with UEL’s

-Clare Penny’s particular research interests include the pedagogy of Landscape Architecture.
+Clare Penny’s particular research interests include the pedagogy of landscape architecture.
 She recently prepared a conference post for a conference on the teaching of Landscape History and Theory, hosted by the University of Sheffield.
 Clare is also undertaking preliminary research, which investigates how humans will live on Mars, in relation to green space and mental health.

 Your future career